A probabilistic view on machine learning

 1 Introduction

-The need for a probabilistic approach to machine learning becomes apparent when we consider that this field has to tackle three sources of uncertainty (following Goodfellow, Bengio, and Courville (2016)).
+The need for a probabilistic approach to machine learning becomes apparent when we consider that this field has to tackle three sources of uncertainty (following the deep learning book (Goodfellow, Bengio, and Courville 2016)).

 • Firstly, there may be an inherent stochasticity of the system generating the data we have access to.